Primary data of Wutunhua

 The language has SOV basic word order with nominative accusative alignment.
 Noun phrases are head-initial and take case and number marking.
 Adverbs precede the predicate which can be followed by a number of complement verbs and auxiliaries most of which are of Chinese origin.

-This deposit contains video and audio recordings by various speaker of different ages.
+This collection contains video and audio recordings by various speaker of different ages.
 The corpus of audio recordings is annotated in Chinese and is temporarily transcribed in ‘Scheme of the Script System of Wutunhua(SSSWTH)’ and will eventually be updated with IPA transcriptions.
-The deposit also includes a lexicon with Chinese, Tibetan and English glosses.
+The collection also includes a lexicon with Chinese, Tibetan and English glosses.

-A large number of photographs are also included in the deposit.
+A large number of photographs are also included in the collection.

 Wutunhua (Chinese: 五屯话; Wǔtún huà), (Tibetan: སེང་གེ་གཤོང་།; seng ge gshong).

-This is an initial version of the deposit and will be updated with additional materials.
-The deposit contains video and audio recording.
+This is an initial version of the collection and will be updated with additional materials.
+The collection contains video and audio recordings.
 The audio recordings are accompanied by temporary transcriptions in ‘Scheme of the Script System of Wutunhua(SSSWTH)’ which is only intended for use by the depositor to aid initial analysis.
 The transcriptions will be updated with transcriptions in IPA.

-The deposit also includes a lexicon with approximately six and a half thousand words.
-The lexicon gives each head word in IPA and glosses in Chinese, Tibetan and Elglish.
+The collection also includes a lexicon with approximately six and a half thousand words.
+The lexicon gives each head word in IPA and glosses in Chinese, Tibetan and English.
 There are also audio recordings to accompany the lexicon.